 Bristol-Myers Squibb Co.
-(BMY) and Eli Lilly & Co.
-(LLY) won U.S. regulatory approval to expand the use of Erbitux as an initial treatment against colorectal cancer that has spread for patients who are first given a genetic screening.
+(BMY:US) and Eli Lilly & Co.
+(LLY:US) won U.S. regulatory approval to expand the use of Erbitux as an initial treatment against colorectal cancer that has spread for patients who are first given a genetic screening.

 Erbitux also is an initial treatment for head and neck cancer and was previously approved to treat patients with colorectal cancer that has spread and who have tried other drugs.
 The Qiagen test is intended to weed out the 40 percent of colorectal cancer patients who have a Kras gene mutation that makes them unresponsive to Erbitux, according to the company.
 The approvals are at least the third time in the past year the agency has backed a cancer drug and an accompanying genetic test to better target the most appropriate patients.